 Utah State Historic Preservation Office (SHPO) was invited to comment on the Project during the scoping period, but no comment was received.
 A Cultural Resources Inventory Report was completed and NRCS determined that there would be No Adverse Effect to historic properties from Project actions.
 The Cultural Resources Inventory Report was submitted to Utah SHPO for concurrence with the determination, and SHPO concurrence was received on March 3, 2021 (Appendix A).
 In the event that cultural/archaeological resources are found during construction activities, construction would stop, and the appropriate agencies would be notified, according to NRCS protocol.
-Consultation with SHPO will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+SHPO was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.